khanshariquem/House-Realter-System/README.md

 9. He cannot alter details of any other houses.
 10. Inside “List all Companies”, Realtor can view all companies registered.
 He can only edit the information of company, he is associated with.
 12. They can also select to switch role from realtor to hunter from the edt profile page.
+13. They can upload images of the houses they uploaded.
+14. They can now check the potential buyers list.
+15. They can delete their profile anytime they want.

 **Hunter:**
 1. Hunter has option for the signup.